Waterlow and Sons: Bank of England banknotes

 In 1921 the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act 1844 when the ability of other banks to issues notes was restricted.

 On 22 November 1928 the bank issued notes for ten shillings and one pound for the first time when the bank took over responsibility for these denominations from the Treasury which had issued notes of these denominations three days after the declaration of war in 1914 in order to remove gold coins from circulation.
 The treasury bills had been printed by Waterlows, and the loss of the contract contributed to the closure of Waterlow's operations at Milton Street in Watford.

 De La Rue ownership

-Waterlow's was acquired by Purnell and Sons in 1961, but Purnell sold Waterlow's segment that printed banknotes, postage stamps, traveler's checks, and bonds to De La Rue soon after.
+Waterlow's was acquired by Purnell and Sons in 1961, but Purnell sold Waterlow's segment that printed banknotes, postage stamps, traveller's checks, and bonds to De La Rue soon after.

 In 2003 De La Rue acquired the banknote printing operations of the Bank of England, 75 years after Waterlow's had lost the business.

 Waterlow and Sons Ltd was dissolved in January 2009 but re-incorporated as a dormant company in November 2016.